thingsboard/thingsboard.github.io/iot-solutions.md

                 <li>Cost-effective operation</li>
                 <li>Improved work safety</li>
             </ul>
-            <div class="text-content">Building an IoT ecosystem can be difficult.
+            <div class="text-content">Building an IoT ecosystem can be challenging.
 We have the expertise to provide you with a comprehensive set of Internet of Things services for developing and managing IoT technology solutions.
 Our IoT services are built-in into ThingsBoard products and can be customized to fit your specific needs.</div>
         </div>
         <div class="definitions-block">
             <h2 class="center-text">ThingsBoard IoT Services:</h2>